rillian/2019-gsoc/2019-gsoc-cdli.md

 [Canonical Text Services](https://github.com/cite-architecture/cts_spec)
 annotations for each source.

-This will improve the accessibilty of the CDLI corpus by making it available to the larger community of tools developed for TEI analysis and provide a newer, more powerful, option for accessing the CDLI corpus online.
+This will improve the accessibility of the CDLI corpus by making it available to the larger community of tools developed for TEI analysis and provide a newer, more powerful, option for accessing the CDLI corpus online.